 An abscessed tooth, broken tooth, or bleeding mouth wound are all situations that require emergency dental care.
-Jeffery Shapiro, DDS, at Complete Dental Care of Jamesburg, can meet the emergency dentistry needs of your entire family.
+Jeffrey Shapiro, DDS, at Complete Dental Care of Jamesburg, can meet the emergency dentistry needs of your entire family.
 If you, or a loved one, experience a dental emergency, call Complete Dental Care of Jamesburg or use the online booking to check available openings.

 Emergency dentists like Dr. Shapiro treat oral injuries that require immediate medical attention.
 Situations requiring urgent dental care often involve saving knocked out or broken teeth or dealing with swelling, decay, or an infected tooth.